Subprocess

 Link copied to clipboard

-open fun waitAsync(cancellable: Cancellable? = null, callback: AsyncReadyCallback)
+open fun waitAsync(cancellable: Cancellable? = null, callback: AsyncReadyCallback?)

 Wait for the subprocess to terminate.